 - Doom Metal band Pagan Altar's "The Erl King" is an adaptation of the Goethe poem.
 Also, the Erl King is mentioned in "Armageddon" as being quite pleased with the nuclear war that destroys humanity.

-- There is a quite famous Surreal Horror Labyrinth Dark Fic by Subtilior tiled "Erlkönig".
+- There is a quite famous Surreal Horror Labyrinth Dark Fic by Subtilior titled "Erlkönig".
 Let's just say the references don't stop at the title.

 - Le Roi des aulnes: a 1970 novel written by Michel Tournier